bakibullah149/evaluation_task/README.md

 Here, three transformation matrices are created using the `mathutils.Matrix` functions.
 The `translation_matrix` translates the cube by 2 units along the Z-axis, the `rotation_matrix` rotates the cube by `rotation_angle` around the X-axis, and the `scale_matrix` scales the cube by a factor of 1.5 along the X-axis.
 These matrices are then combined using the matrix multiplication operator `@` to create the `transform_matrix`.
 Finally, the `matrix_world` attribute of the cube object is updated by multiplying it with the `transform_matrix`, effectively applying the transformation to the cube.

--- Here are some resources I used to finish this section:
+-- I finished the following tasks to finish this part:

 [Example Q1](https://drive.google.com/file/d/14tKop2gsH-qVmRg7ivnd9I-Gq1Y0A4WZ/view?usp=drive_link)